-Applicants under 16 years of age must have a parent or guardian give their consent of the application form before a new card can be issued.
+Applicants under 13 years of age must have a parent or guardian give their consent on the application form before a new card can be issued.
+Children over 13 must include the name of a parent or guardian; however, a parent or guardian’s signature is not required.
 This parental signature is not required for children who are renewing cards.

 Library cards are set to expire every year.
 In order to renew a library card, patrons must verify/update address and phone number and have an account in good standing.

-If a patron loses his card, he should notify the library as soon as possible and request a replacement.
-Each replacement card costs $1.00.
+A patron with a lost card, should notify the library as soon as possible and request a replacement.
+Patrons are allowed one free replacement in a twelve-month period, after that (e)ach replacement card costs $1.00.

-All patrons, adult and juvenile, are expected to bring their library cards with them to check out items.
+All patron are expected to bring their library cards to check out items.
+In the absence of a library card, staff will accept a valid, government-issued ID that corresponds with the information on file.
 An individual who repeatedly ignores this expectation may be denied the privilege of checking out materials until they present their card, or purchase a replacement.

 Because patrons have access to materials from other libraries on a regular basis, it is possible that other loan periods/limits may exist.
-All patrons should refer to their check-out slip to find the correct due date for each item.
+All patrons should refer to their online account, or check-out slip to find the correct due date for each item.

-- 3 weeks for books, audiobooks, compact discs, and videogames.
+2. 3 weeks for books, audiobooks, music cds, and videogames.

 The director may establish the loan period for special collections, materials which are temporarily in great demand, such as for student projects, or materials added to the collection which are in a new format.

 Holds can be placed, either by patron or library staff, at any time.
 There is no charge to the patron for placing a hold or for interlibrary loan services.
 The patron will be notified, through their preferred method, when the item is available for pick up.
 Materials will be held at the library for 8 days from time of notice.
-If patron has not picked materials up, items will go to next person on the reserve list.
-If no one else has a hold on the item, it will go back onto the shelf or return to the owning library.
+If materials are not picked up, the patrons hold will be cancelled and the material will be returned to circulation.

 Overdue notices will be sent out regularly by the library.
 Once an item is overdue by 45 days, the patron will receive a bill requesting payment for the material.
 If items are not returned or paid for within 10 days of receipt of this notice the matter may be turned over to the police and processed in accordance with the Augusta City ordinance which reads: